Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 Use the `discoverPrimaryService` function to discover a single GATT primary service by UUID.

 ### onServices(services)
 The `onServices` callback function is called when service discovery completes.
 The `services` parameter contains an `Array` of services discovered.
+If no services are discovered, an empty `services` array is returned.

 To discover all primary services: